cobalthq/cobalt-api-docs/cobaltApiDocs/content/events.md

 }
 ```

-This endpoint retrieves a list of all events happening across the org specified in the header.
+This endpoint retrieves a list of all events happening across the organization specified in the header.

 ### HTTP Request